Hello from Texas! Elizabeth here, and I am the DIY and Craft Blogger behind Country Peony.

 To create this look, I used the incredible quality wooden trees, stars, and balls from Woodpeckers Crafts.
 Three different shades of green, and three different shades of red/pink in simple geometric patterns to really transform these trees.
 Add a dash of glitter and you are done.
 A fun weekend afternoon’s project that will last for many Christmases to come.

 Before we get started, I wanted to highlight Woodpeckers Crafts.
 I am so excited to partner with Woodpeckers Crafts today because they provide very high quality wooden products that are the perfect base for any crafting project.
 Their mission to use wood to fuel creativity is a wonderful one I can get behind, and I feel so grateful to partner with them on today’s project.
-And, if you want to try this craft project for yourself or if you want to purchase any of their products, they have graciously offered 5% off your purchase, by using the code “countrypeony”.

 Continue below for the step-by-step tutorial to make your own DIY Christmas Tree Village with Woodpeckers Crafts wooden pine trees